Skip to content

 Essentially, a flywheel is a methodical location of KPIs, the processes required to reach high-performance, and a refinement/simplification of that process.
 The flywheel then serves as a model to be mirrored in the everyday operations of an organization or team.
 With persistence and will, continuing to push forward a flywheel, that works, ultimately results in catapulting an organization or function towards greatness, and an utterly unstoppable forward momentum.

-Finding and Refining a Flywheel
+7 Steps for Finding & Refining a Flywheel

 Finding a flywheel is one thing.
 Refining it is another.